postaljs/postal.js/example/node/README.md

 ## Explanation

 As much as I want to convince you that this sample app was written with you in mind, I'd be lying if I said so.
-The browser examples in this repo are currently "bare bones", with no real usage examples beyond calling the API in broswer js and then calling it a day.
+The browser examples in this repo are currently "bare bones", with no real usage examples beyond calling the API in browser js and then calling it a day.
 I wanted to demonstrate node.js usage of postal as well, and that gave birth to this example project.

 ### The Good, the Bad & the Caveats